NOAA-PMEL/PyFerret/README_pyferret_mac_homebrew.md

 of the extracted PyFerret installation directory.
 This script will ask for the PyFerret installation directory name, the default Ferret datasets directory name, the directory in which to create the ferret_paths scripts, and the python to use.
 These directories can all be specified as relative path names to the current directory when you run the Finstall script.

 The ferret_paths scripts are used to assign environment variables required to run PyFerret.
-Thus, you must "source" the appropriate ferret_paths script:
-    source ferret_paths.csh
-for C-shell users, or:
-    . ferret_paths.sh
-for Bourne-shell users, prior to running PyFerret for the first time in a command window.
+Thus, you must "source" the appropriate ferret_paths script (`source ferret_paths.csh` for C-shell users, or `. ferret_paths.sh` for Bourne-shell users) prior to running PyFerret for the first time in a command window.
 If desired, this can be done in a shell startup script such as `$HOME/.cshrc` or `$HOME/.bashrc`